djdt/pewpew/docs/tutorials/stats.rst

 2. Open the `Statistics Dialog`.
     The stats shown will pertain only to the selected region.

-3. Export the statistics using `Copy To Clipboard`.
+3. Export the statistics using `Copy to Clipboard`.
     Statistics can now be pasted into a spreadsheet program.